Editor’s note: This article has been updated to reveal the winner of the April voting round.

 Marvin Payne of Independence, Missouri began to look into the topic himself, but “I found little or conflicting information on Google,” he wrote to Flatland in an email.
 Payne is a self-proclaimed history buff and tasked Flatland to find the origins of Kansas City, Missouri, street names.

 How is Switzer (of Switzer Road) pronounced?
 We always said it with a long “I.” (20)

 Though this question asker didn’t respond, Flatland’s online news editor Mike Sherry also wondered how this road is pronounced.
 A poll in the newsroom pretty much landed at, “I don’t know.”
 You keep us on our toes!

-Voting for this round ends May 3, so be sure to submit it as soon as you can.
+Voting for this round ended April 30th.
+But please check out the just-launched voting round for May below!
 And we welcome new questions all day, every day.
 Ask a #curiousKC question by clicking here.